hassanyousufx/vrep-ros-control/README.md

 # vrep-ros-control
+## NOTE: THIS REPOSITORY IS STILL UNDER CONSTRUCTION

 This repo will allow you to control a quadcopter in VREP through ROS in Python.
 The current project is using `/quad_cmd_twist` that can be controlled with your keyboard.
 The current scenario allows the user to roll, pitch and yaw.
 However, takeoff and land has not been implemented.